 We booked the first time slot of the day at 8am and left our hotel for the 20 minute uphill climb to arrive at the Alhambra.
 Watching the morning sun while waiting in line was quite beautiful!

-The Alhambra has numerous rooms and pools, which Rick Steves does a great job guiding you through.
 Make sure not to step in any of the running water pools!
 They’re right through the center of the floor and I definitely fell in once or twice.
 The Hall of the Lions is one of the most stunning courtyards.

 Sher’s Tip: Buy tickets in advance (if you wait till you’re in Granada, they will be all sold out!)
 Here’s everything you need to know about purchasing Alhambra tickets internationally.

 2. Marvel at the Generalife Gardens